Auburn recruits the Best and the Brightest.

 How can we help?
 Visit our FAQ for information and commonly asked questions by prospective students.

-With nearly 600 organizations, there’s so much to explore at Auburn.
+With over 600 organizations, there’s so much to explore at Auburn.
 Amazing facilities.
 Deep history.
 Warm community.
 That’s Auburn.

 150+ Programs in 12 Colleges.
 Nationally ranked programs.
 One of the top 100 research universities in the nation.
 Whatever your interest, Auburn has the academic programs to support it.
 Explore your options.